Descanonge/neba/docs/source/configuration.rst

 .. note::

-   Unlike vanilla traitlets, the way we populate instances allows to have multiple instances of the same Scheme with different configurations.
+   Unlike vanilla traitlets, the way we populate instances allows to have multiple instances of the same Section with different configurations.
 This is why a single class-key can point to multiple locations in the configuration tree.